sujit1817/Sept2021/ADS_ass1_README.md

 that operations (like insertion, deletion, searching, sorting, traversal etc....) can be performed on it efficiently.

 2) Define The Goals Of Data Structure?
  Identify and develop useful mathematical entities and operations and to determine what classes of problems can be solved by using these entities.

-3) What is the Need of DS
+3) What is the Need of DS?
 Data struture provides a way of organizing ,managing and storing data efficienty with help of data strutures. provides efficiency reusability

 4) List out the areas in which data structures are applied extensively(real time examples)?

 5) List different types of data structures.
 Basically, data structures are divided into two categories:

 1. linear/basic data structures: data ele's gets stored in a linear manner and hence can be accessed in a linear manner.
 - array